Azure/Enterprise-Scale/docs/wiki/ALZ-Contribution-Guide.md

 When working with policies that are assigned by default, these are located under the [eslzArm/managementGroupTemplates/policyAssignments](../../eslzArm/managementGroupTemplates/policyAssignments) folder.
 References to policy definitions are done through the assignments, so if any amendments are done to default assigned policies, they should be amended here too.
 A wiki to default assignments can be found [in the wiki](./ALZ-Policies.md).

 Policies in `eslzArm.json` file will also need updating if wanting to assign a new policy that is located.
-The file for this amendment [is located here](../../eslzArm/eslzArm.json).
+The file for this amendment [in eslzArm/eslzArm.json](../../eslzArm/eslzArm.json).

-Details of

-### Contribution scope

-The following is the scope of contributions to this repository:

-As the Azure platform evolves and new services and features are validated in production with customers, the design guidelines will be updated in the overall architecture context.

-With new Services, Resources, Resource properties and API versions, the implementation guide and reference implementation must be updated as appropriate.
-Primarily, the code contribution would be centered on Azure Policy definitions and Azure Policy assignments for the reference implementation.

-Submit a pull request for documentation updates using the following template 'placeholder'.

 ### How to submit Pull Request to upstream repo